Jürgen Trittin: Career in state politics, 1990–1998

-Federal politics

-In the 1998 national elections, Trittin was elected as Member of the German Bundestag.
-Upon entering parliament, he discontinued his work as party chairman, because its statutes did not allow concurrently being a member of parliament and a member of the party executive.
+Minister for the Environment, 1998–2005

 In the federal red–green coalition, the federal red–green coalition government under Chancellor Gerhard Schröder, Trittin was appointed Federal Minister for the Environment, Nature Conservation and Nuclear Safety, a role which he held from October 1998 until the Grand Coalition under Chancellor Angela Merkel took power in 2005.

-In his capacity as minister, he was responsible for the decision to abandon the use of nuclear power by 2020, called the nuclear power phase-out (see Nuclear power in Germany).
+In his capacity as minister, Trittin was responsible for the decision to abandon the use of nuclear power by 2020, called the nuclear power phase-out (see Nuclear power in Germany).
 He also pushed the 2000 Renewable Energy Act through parliament.
 He was appointed Federal Minister for the Environment, Nature Conservation and Nuclear Safety under Chancellor Gerhard Schröder, a role which he held from October 1998 until the Grand coalition under Chancellor Angela Merkel took power in 2005.

-In this position he was responsible for the decision to abandon the use of nuclear power by 2020, called the nuclear power phase-out (see Nuclear power in Germany).
+Member of the German Parliament, 1998–2023

+In the 1998 national elections, Trittin was elected as Member of the German Bundestag.
+Upon entering parliament, he discontinued his work as party chairman, because its statutes did not allow concurrently being a member of parliament and a member of the party executive.

 After having lost against Fritz Kuhn in the vote on the Green Party's parliamentary group leadership in 2005, Trittin served as vice-chairman group in charge of foreign, security and European policy from 2005 to 2009.

 Alongside Renate Künast, Trittin led the Green Party's campaign for the 2009 elections.
 In the following years, both chaired the party's parliamentary group.
 In addition, Trittin served as alternate member of the Committee on Foreign Affairs.